thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 following stable period spans for about 15 years up to 2021 when CUSUMs start increasing again.

-## 3.2 Effects of the solar zenith angle on SDR.
+## 3.2 Effects of the solar zenith angle on SDR

 The solar zenith angle is a major factor affecting the SDR, since increases in SZA leads to enhancement of the radiation path in the